CraverBoyyy/CosmoMC-Installation/README.md

 module load CosmoMC
 mpirun <path to .ini file>
 ```
-For running on the pollux node, if model has been modified, a symbolic link for CLIK_PATH must be created in step 1.
+For running on the pollux node, if model has been modified, a symbolic link for `$CLIK_PATH` must be created in step 1.
 Following this, compilation is required, and it is essential to load the necessary modules as follows.
 ```Linux
 module purge
 module load hwloc